Ragnar Ólafsson – Stary Klasztor, Wrocław, September 6th, 2020

 Luckily, ‘Time’ is a lighter song that chased away the sadness.
 Raggi told us it was his favorite song on this tour.
 I think it was also the only time I heard him speak about Patreon so far on the tour.
 While he was tuning his guitar, someone’s phone made a sound and he noted that it was in the same key. 😀 I had a random Bruce gig flashback because he mentioned how people like Springteen have someone to hand them different guitars between songs.
 I almost yelled “Kevin!”
 (Kevin Buell, Bruce’s long time guitar tech) but nobody would have gotten the joke. 😀

-Afterwards he explained how he writes different songs in different places and played ‘Muddy Waters’ for us which not only made me fully smile again, but got a great clap along going in the end.
+Afterwards he explained how he writes different songs in different places and played ‘Muddy Waters’ for us, which not only made me fully smile again, but got a great clap along going in the end.
 Hell yeah!
 He kept on rocking the house with a powerful version of ‘Bravery’ and then asked Kathia back to the stage.
-Their duets are a highlight every night and that is a lit to be said for a concert that is not short of great moments songs I love deeply.
+Their duets are a highlight every night and that is a lot to be said for a concert that is not short of great moments songs I love deeply.
 Both, ‘Message’ and ‘Petals’ were absolutely amazing. <3 We did not stop clapping for quite some time when they were done.

 They both decided we had been the best audience so far and closed the show with ‘Dragonfly’, with Bartek joining them as always.
-It is still not one of my favorites, but I still enjoy watching them have fun with it every night.
+It is still not one of my favorites, but I enjoy watching them have fun with it every night.
 Loud cheers had them back on stage soon for ‘Southern Nights’ and stories about life on the river.
 The song was so much fun and ended with everyone clapping along and forming one big choir. 😀

 I had been filming the full show and ended with just under ten minutes left on my SD card – phew!.
 Only then the incredible happened and we clapped and cheered so much they came back for another encore!
-I tried changing the cad, but somehow my camera would not read the replacement, so back in with the old one and hope for the best.
+I tried changing the card, but somehow my camera would not read the replacement, so back in with the old one and hope for the best.
 We got to hear the murder ballads hat night.
 ‘Where the wild Roses grow’ together with Kathia, which sounded lovely and then Ask the Slave’s ‘Sleep now’, during which Raggi walked all the way through the room and out in the back.
 Just as he returned my SD card ran and I filmed the rest with my other camera.
-He walked all the was back and reprised ‘Southern Nights’ with all of us singing along one last time.
+He walked all the way back and reprised ‘Southern Nights’ with all of us singing along one last time.
 Clearly this was the most perfect show of the tour (or at least of the shows I had seen).
 Wow! <3

 We all hugged afterwards and once the place had calmed down a bit and most people had left, the tour family got together and finished the Salmiakki. 😀 Since Raggi was done with his side job for now, everyone agreed on an after party and we moved on to a pub in the same building.
 It was a long ass after party during which I got very drunk, spent a lot of time chatting with M. about tattoos and probably many profound things I cannot recall right now :), the wine kept flowing, people got lost and found and we all stayed pretty much until closing time.
 That’s the way that we wanna go!